 - To keep soil from falling out of the bottom of the flower pot, use a piece of screen to block the hole in the middle of the rim.
 If desired, weigh the screen down with one or more rocks (making sure that water can still drain through the hole).

-Where to Find Tires For Your Tire Planter Flower Pots
+Where to Find Tires For Your Recycled Tire Planters

 If you’re eager to make your flower pots but don’t have any used tires of your own to use, consider contacting a local garage or tire shop to see if they have any that they’re willing to give you.
 Another great place to find old tires (and other random garden supplies) for free is Craigslist.
 People often give away old tires and gardening tools in the “Free” section.
 (Seriously, Craigslist is practically my first-stop-shop for everything.
 Check it out!)